Dairy-Free Ranch Dressing

-Making this ranch might be even easier than opening a bottle from the store (and it sure is cheaper!).
-To make dairy-free ranch, you just:
+Making this vegan ranch might be even easier than opening a bottle from the store (and it sure is cheaper!).
+Here we go:

-Can you eat ranch if you’re following a vegan, paleo, or Whole 30 diet?
+Can you make this ranch vegan, paleo, or Whole 30?

 You sure can!
-While all three diets cut out dairy, you can happily enjoy my dairy-free version of ranch dressing.
-It’s paleo and Whole 30-compliant as written, and if you grab some plant-based mayo, it easily becomes vegan.
+This dairy-free ranch dressing is paleo and Whole 30-compliant as written, and if you grab some plant-based mayo, it easily becomes vegan.
 Enjoy your ranch!

 How can you use this ranch?